-CHAPTER 14 Bicycle and Pedestrian Program
+CHAPTER 14 Bicycle and Pedestrian Program RESPONSIBLE UNIT Division of Planning Multimodal Programs Branch

 The Bicycle and Pedestrian Team coordinates, assists, and manages the state's Bicycle and Pedestrian Program within Transportation Cabinet and coordinates associated efforts and works with other state agencies, local governments, organizations, and citizens of the Commonwealth.
-They work to expand active transportation opportunities in Kentucky to maximize the use of roads, streets, parks, and other publicly and privately owned lands, abandoned road beds, and other resources in the development of bikeways and walkways.
+The coordinator works to expand active transportation opportunities in Kentucky by maximizing the use of roads, streets, parks, and other publicly and privately owned lands, abandoned road beds, and other resources in the development of bikeways and walkways.
 Assistance is in the form of technical advice, development/review of plans, and coordinating studies.
-The responsibility of the Kentucky Pedestrian and Bicycle Coordinator is to prepare, assist, and promote bike/ped programs throughout the state by working with project teams to recommend opportunities and options for bike/ped facilities for proposed and ongoing highway projects, local roadway projects, and other associated bicycle and pedestrian projects.
-The Bicycle and Pedestrian Coordinator acts as secretariat for the Kentucky Bicycle and Bikeway Commission.
+The responsibility of the Kentucky Pedestrian and Bicycle Coordinator is to prepare, assist, and promote bike/ped programs throughout the state by working with project teams to recommend opportunities and options for bike/ped facilities for proposed and ongoing highway projects, local roadway projects, and other associated bicycle and Bikeway Commission.

-The Bicycle and Pedestrian Team coordinates with the Cabinet for Tourism, Arts and Heritage, Department for Local Government, and the Cabinet for Health and Family Services to promote bike/ped travel within the state.
-The KYTC Office of Local Programs and the Kentucky Department for Local Government coordinate programs that support and encourage active transportation.
-The Team coordinates with them regarding Scenic Byways, Transportation Alternative Projects, Recreational Trail Projects, and Congestion Mitigation and Air Quality Improvement Projects.
+The Bicycle and Pedestrian Team coordinates with the Cabinet for Tourism, Arts and Heritage, Department for Local Government, and the Cabinet for Health and Family Services to promote nonmotorized travel within the state.
+The KYTC Office of Local Programs and the Kentucky Department for Local Government coordinate programs that support and encourage active/non-motorized transportation.
+The Team coordinates with these agencies regarding Scenic Byways, Transportation Alternative Projects, Recreational Trail Projects, and Congestion Mitigation & Air Quality Improvement Projects.